How To Boot Windows In Safe Mode

 If you still have access to Windows, you can go to Settings from the Start menu and click Update & Security to launch Safe Mode.

-After this, the system will restart and take you to a page where you have to select 4 or f4 keys to start safe mode.
+After this, the System will restart and take you to a page where you must select the four or F4 keys to start safe mode.

-The above methods are one of the easiest ways to access Safe Mode, But if you do not have access to the settings or you are not even able to start Windows, these methods do not work.
-In the following, we will introduce the methods that you should choose according to the type of problem and access restrictions.
+The above methods are among the easiest ways to access Safe Mode.
+However, if you do not have access to the settings or are not even able to start Windows, these methods do not work.
+In the following, we will introduce the techniques you should choose according to the type of problem and access restrictions.

 Access via a login page

-On the login page, click on the Windows Power icon and then hold down the Shift key to select Restart.
+On the login page, click the Windows Power icon and press the Shift key to select Restart.

 On the page that opens, click Troubleshoot and then Advanced options.

-From the options, select Start-up Settings and then click Restart.
-You can now see different options for booting your system.
+From the options, select Startupup Settings and then click Restart.
+You will now see different options for booting your system.

-Options 4, 5, and 6 are related to booting the system in safe mode, which you should choose according to the description of these options in the “System Configuration Method”.
+Options 4, 5, and 6 are related to booting the system in safe mode.
+You should choose according to the description of these options in the “System Configuration Method.”
 After selecting the desired option, press one of the F4, F5, or F6 keys.
 Finally, Windows 10 will be launched in safe mode.

 Access via shutdown command